 Since 1955, the Fortune 500 list represents the 500 largest US corporations by gross revenue.
-Making the Fortune 500 is considered a mark of prestige for the company.
+Making the Fortune 500 is a mark of prestige for the company.
 But what got you there does not necessarily keep you there.

-In 10 short years almost 50% of the Fortune 500 club are no longer found on the list and in The cost of culture, a 50% turnover of the Fortune 500 I took 10-year window to note the role organization culture has to get and keep a company fit.
+In 10 short years almost 40% to 50% of the Fortune 500 club are no longer found on the list and in The cost of culture, a 50% turnover of the Fortune 500 I took 10-year window to note the role organization culture has to get and keep a company fit.

 Points I made within the post became cited in the Kauffman Foundation report What Does Fortune 500 Turnover Mean?
 I chose to look at culture as a siren call for failure and a reason these former market-leading companies fail to maintain excellence.

-However, the authors dive more deeply, and critically, into what causes turnover and if the Fortune 500 turnover is a good thing or, indeed, a bad thing.
+However, the authors, more deeply, and critically, dive into what causes turnover and if the Fortune 500 turnover is a good thing or, indeed, a bad thing.
 If either, why, not just what?
 As well as the extrapolated impact a shifting economy, sectors, and equity markets, themselves, have on Fortune churn for company appearance, disappearance, and, at times, reappearance.

 Since 1955 some revealing numbers on that fickle Fortune 500 list: